GFA president Dr Samuel Azzopardi submits nomination for MFA vice-president seat

-Gozo FA president Dr Samuel Azzopardi announced that he had submitted his nomination for the role of vice-president of the Malta Football Association.
+Gozo FA president Dr Samuel Azzopardi has submitted his nomination for the role of vice-president of the Malta Football Association.

-The Malta FA will be hosting its General Assembly on March 15, during which the local governing body of football will hold the elections for president and vice-president.
+The football governing authority will hold the elections for president and vice-president during its General Assembly on March 15.

 “I am enthusiastic to see the beautiful game further develop in Malta within an association that is fully aware of the needs of its members,” Dr Azzopardi said.